 Craig Goudie’s vibrant artistic style is on full display with this mural based on Beothuk history and the story of Demasduit, a young Beothuk woman.
 Goudie presents a storyline of Demasduit’s later life, from her capture in 1819, the attempt to return her to Red Indian Lake, and then her untimely death on the HMS Grasshopper in 1820.
 Clash of Cultures is located on Water Street.
-(If you want to learn more about Demasduit and the Beothuk, a visit to the Mary March Museum is highly recommended.)
+(If you want to learn more about Demasduit and the Beothuk, a visit to the Demasduit Regional Museum is highly recommended.)

 The Two Rs